 How We Can Help

 Understanding the difference between actual attention disorders and similar behaviors caused by vision problems is of utmost importance, and can save you and your child the frustration of being placed in the wrong camp and treating the wrong problem.
-Thanks to the breadth of knowledge and years of experience, Dr. Marcy Rose and Dr. Nathan Davis will be able to determine whether your child has ADHD, ADD or functional vision problems.
+Thanks to the breadth of knowledge and years of experience, Dr. Marcy Rose and Dr. Nathan Davis will be able to determine if any underlying functional vision problems are impacting your child.

-At The Vision Therapy Center at North Park Vision Center, our goal is to ensure your children’s visual health develops correctly so that they excel in school and in life.
-We do this by teaching them a variety of techniques to strengthen eye muscles, focus on images at both near and far distances, eye teaming, and more.
+At The Vision Therapy Center at North Park Vision Center our goal is to ensure your children’s visual health develops correctly so that they excel in school and in life.
+We do this by teaching them a variety of techniques to strengthen the functioning of their eyes, focus on images at both near and far distances, eye teaming and more.
 As the young patient learns and practices these skills and techniques, they will retain what they’ve learned throughout adulthood.

-If you’ve tried medications, alternative therapies, or feel as if you’ve exhausted every avenue to help your child, talk to us.
-The Vision Therapy Center at North Park Vision Center provides customized vision therapy for our young patients in Westminster, Broomfield, Thornton, and the Front Range, in Colorado.
+Even if you’ve tried medications, alternative therapies, or feel as if you’ve exhausted every avenue to help your child, talk to us.
+The Vision Therapy Center at North Park Vision Center provides customized vision therapy for our young patients in Westminster, Broomfield, Thornton and the Front Range, in Colorado.
 Let us help your child maximize their visual skills and reach their full potential.